A Sexy Sting: All About Impact Play

 After talking it over with your partner and deciding how you’ll be taking and giving your pleasure, it’s time to pick out the right tools for the job.
 All the different shapes and designs to choose from provide different sensations, so if at all possible, shopping for them in person is ideal.
-BDSM gear can be bought a la carte and is easy to find online or in brick-and-mortar sex shops near you, or in BDSM kits containing an arsenal of fun goodies for you to try out.
+BDSM gear can be bought a la carte and is easy to find online or in brick-and-mortar sex shops near you.

 If you’re browsing your local sex shop and see a whip, paddle or flogger that catches your imagination, try it out on the flesh on the inside of your arm to get an idea of what it will feel like and go from there.
 Generally, the items you’re choosing from will provide a sting or a thud, like:

 Depending on the length, a riding crop can provide a stinging slap on flesh when elongated, or a deep thud when made shorter.
 Get the best of both worlds by selecting a riding crop with a telescopic handle.